-Somehow, there are more phone books and specialized directories published than ever before?
+Despite the prevalence of mobile phones and Google Places, there seem to be more phone books and specialized directories published than ever before.
 With the Internet and Yelp, do we really need to use phone books anymore?
 Use this site to opt out of several directories all at once.

 Data Brokers – selling your address without your consent